SWR2 Archivradio

-SWR2 Archivradio, commonly referred to as Archivradio is an internet radio network by the German public broadcasting corporation SWR.
+SWR2 Archivradio, commonly referred to as Archivradio, is an internet radio network by the German public broadcasting corporation SWR.
 It specialises in streaming historic original sounds, interviews, speeches in German language from German audio archives.
 The web radio stream is accompanied by a web portal which provides written information about the currently aired sound segment.

+Content

 A major principle of Archivradio is that original sounds are unedited and played back in full length.
 Typical topics in the past have been original recordings by the East German secret police Stasi, the complete proceedings of the first literature congress in Berlin after World War II (Erster Deutscher Schriftstellerkongress) or sounds from World War I, most of them recorded on Phonograph cylinders.
 Archivradio also gives a voice to the archivists.
 They appear in interviews about the specific topics of the program.

 The internet radio consists mainly of spoken word and only broadcasts music in a specific context.
 Archivradio has no typical presenter; there is only a speaker who briefly announces each title, the date and the source.